rorosen/grow/agent/README.md

 ```

 However, notice that the default configuration does exactly nothing as everything is disabled by
 default.
-It can be used as a template for your configuration.
+It can be used as a template for a real configuration.
 You can omit any item of the config
 that you don't want to configure, meaning that the following configurations are equivalent.

 <details>